edcarp/2020-05-28-ttt-edinburgh/FEEDBACK.md

 3. schedule is gruelling and 15 minutes breaks are not enough

 4. Our example schedule with some lessons skipped and Q&A explicitly in the agenda

+5. GDPR issues when signing up for teaching demos/community discussions